 When we first set off travelling we were somewhat wet behind the ears and didn’t contemplate how many times we would visit an ATM.
 So we travelled for the first 9 months with a regular debit card account.
 We moved money into it when we needed it.
 (We ensured that we hooked up our VPN before we did ANYTHING like this. – FIND OUR WHY you should use a VPN in our guide to VPNS).
-The best VPN for Guatemala is ExpressVPN, click the link to find out more!
-Get a time limited special offer of THREE FREE MONTHS VPN here!
+The best VPN for Guatemala is ExpressVPN, find out more!

 The fees from our bank soon mounted up, especially when we hit India and our maximum withdrawal per transaction was only around GBP100 for the ATM’s there.
 (In the UK a usual daily amount is between GBP250 and GBP300).
 With a fee for each transaction, it got pretty expensive.

 We moved our account to one which gives us free foreign currency withdrawals.
 It’s worth looking into!
 We have since moved to a different account that has no fees.
-If you’re a UK traveller, check out Starling Bank – so far we LOVE them.
-We are also Transferwise debit card holders too for their borderless account > read how the Wise account can save you a WHOLE LOT OF MONEY here
+We are also Wise (formerly Transferwise) debit card holders for their borderless account > read how the Wise account can save you a WHOLE LOT OF MONEY here

 ATM Guatemala Airport